 This language is said to resemble the Tirol Bavarian spoken in Innsbruck, and may not even be a Central Bavarian language.

 Austrian Standard Central Bavarian is a koine language that is understood in most of Austria except for many in Vorarlberg who speak Vorarlbergerisch.
 It is based somewhat on the Vienna dialect, but it seems to have diverged quite a bit from the true pure Viennese.
 It is even understood in Tirol.

 This language differs dramatically from the Central Bavarian spoken across the border in Munich and in general is often not intelligible with it.
 There is a wide diversity of lects in Austrian Bavarian.
 It is not unusual for one lect to not be understood 50-80 miles away.
 In Austria as a whole, one source describes the dialects of the country as akin to dozens of different languages, which implies that there are more than 20 languages spoken here.
+Other sources say that there is a different dialect in each Austrian region, and none of them are intelligible with each other.
 Based on that, further investigation into Austrian Bavarian intelligibility is urgently needed.